Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Mathematical Signal Model

 \subsubsection{Channel}

 In general, the flow at the injection site is complicated and time-variant as alluded to in Section~\ref{sec:system_description_channel}.
 Moreover, in our testbed, the tube is not perfectly straight and is not infinite but inherently also includes the Y-connector used for injection.
 This leads to a complicated flow profile in general even without injections.
-Nevertheless, to simplify the analysis and as the deviations over distances on the order of the inner tube diameter are small, we will assume laminar flow in a straight tube of circular cross-section.
+Nevertheless, to simplify the analysis and as the deviations over distances on the order of the inner tube diameter are small, we will assume laminar flow in a straight tube of circular cross-section as the main particle transport mechanism after injection.
 In this case, the non-uniform flow velocity profile is well known to be \cite{deen_introduction_2016}

 where $\rho$ is the radial distance from the central axis of the tube.

 Then, the concentration develops over time and space based on the following model for flow-driven transport~\cite{jamali_channel_2019}